 Stop & Search

-effectiveness across the region.
+increase in its effectiveness across the region.
+West Midlands

 introduced a raft of measures to improve its use of the power.

-Central to the changes is the stop and search mapping
+Central to the changes is the 'Stop and Search' mapping

 scheme.
 The initiative allows the public to see exactly where

 people are being stopped and searched and what the outcome was.
 It

 means that, for the first time, people living in the force area can

 see details like the ethnicity and age range of those who are

 stopped and searched.
 There are also ongoing projects that are